Ken Arok

-Ken Arok (or Ken Angrok), Rajasa (died c.
+Ken Arok (or Ken Angrok) (Kawi script: 𑼒𑼾𑼥𑽁𑼄𑼖𑽂𑼔𑽂𑼬𑼾𑼴𑼒𑽁) (Javanese script: ꦏꦺꦤ꧀ꦄꦁꦫꦺꦴꦏ꧀), Rajasa (died c.
 1227), was the founder and first ruler of Singhasari (also spelled Singosari), a medieval Indianized Hindu–Buddhist kingdom in the East Java area of Indonesia.
-He is considered the founder of the Rajasa dynasty of the Singhasari and Majapahit line of monarchs.
+He is considered the ancestor of the Rajasa dynasty of the Singhasari and Majapahit line of monarchs.
 He came from humble origins but subsequently rose to be the most powerful ruler in Java.
 His life was coloured with adventures, treacheries, and tragedies.

 Early life

 According to the Pararaton, a semi-mythical literary work on the kings of Java, Ken Arok was born to a poor peasant family on the bank of the Brantas River in East Java.
-He was a son of a brahmin Gajahpura and mother ken Endok.
+He was the son of a Brahmin Sri Jayamerta and his mother Ken Endok.

 The infant Ken Arok was placed in the Brantas by his parents who hoped he would be found by a wealthier family and get a better life.
 However, the baby Ken Arok was found by a thief called Lembong.
 His foster father taught him all his criminal skills and young Ken Arok grew to be the most cunning thief in Kediri.
-Doing much mischief and crimes, he was known all the way to the capital.
+Doing much mischief and crimes, he was known to the capital.
 Many people were sent to catch him, but none were successful.

 One day Ken Arok met with Mpu Lohgawe, an Indian rishi who patiently taught Ken Arok to abandon his sinful life and start a new life.
 Lohgawe proclaimed Arok as an avatar of Vishnu.
 His effort was successful and later he managed to get Ken Arok to become an attendant of Tunggul Ametung, a powerful regional leader of the Tumapel area.